Category Archive

 This article is based on an audio discussion about violence in the Old Testament and the book of Revelation found here and here.
 JOHN MARK COMER, former pastor of Bridgetown […]

-Ezekiel had a “severe alteration of consciousness” when he had his vision in Ezekiel 8.
-This explains, according to Mackie, the alleged different views of reality Ezekiel and other biblical characters had, and their other “states of consciousness” (starting around 49 min.).
+Ezekiel allegedly had a “severe alteration of consciousness” when he had his vision in Ezekiel 8.
+This explains, according to Mackie, the different views of reality Ezekiel and other biblical characters had, and their other “states of consciousness” (starting around 49 min.).
 This did not need to be spelled out to anyone when the Bible was written, claims Mackie, because they all “took it for granted.”
-I do not think there is evidence for this in the text; furthermore, I think that seeking such states as well as the belief in “different levels of reality” is contra God and the Bible.
-A forthcoming article will address this issue and attempt to explain why this is not compatible with Scripture.
+There is no evidence for this in the text; furthermore, I think that seeking such states as well as the belief in “different levels of reality” is contra the Bible, and against God’s character.
+A subsequent article expanding on this topic and attempting to explain why this is not compatible with Scripture is found in the article, “States of Mind and Reality: Why It Matters…Tim Mackie’s Paradise Talk as an example.”

 This article includes concerns with Michael Heiser, John Mark Comer, and Gregory Boyd, all influences on Bible Project’s Tim Mackie (posted in August, 2023) Five […]